 Hopefully you’ve worked out by now I’m not The Henny Swan Pub in Suffolk and in fact an actual person.
 Having said that you’d be forgiven for thinking I was a pub as I did grow up a couple of miles down the road (really).
 No, I don’t know what my parents were thinking either…

-Anyway, this is where I occasionally mind dump non pub-related stuff in a desperate attempt to remember some of what I learn day to day in my work as an accessibility specialist.
-Currently working at the BBC I’ve been in this space for 14 years previously at Opera Software, the Royal National Institute of the Blind, freelancing, and a startup in China.
+Anyway, this is where I occasionally mind dump non pub-related stuff in a desperate attempt to remember some of what I learn day to day in my work as an accessibility hobo.
+Currently working at The Paciello Group I’ve been in this space for 14 years previously at BBC, Opera Software, the Royal National Institute of Blind People, freelancing, and a startup in China.

 - BBC Mobile Accessibility Standards and Guidelines – lead editor on a set of technology agnostic standards and guidelines used across BBC.
 These came bundled with technology specific – HTML, iOS, Android – techniques, examples and evaluation criteria